madelyneriksen/dashml/docs/quickstart.md

 pip install dashml
 ```

-When you install DashML, its two dependencies [MarkupSafe](https://pypi.org/project/MarkupSafe/) and [lxml](https://pypi.org/project/lxml/) will be installed as well.
+When you install DashML, its dependency [lxml](https://pypi.org/project/lxml/) will be installed as well.

 ## Create A Component